Hubble trouble: Constant tension – with Professor Daniel Mortlock

 public in-person lecture

 A century ago, Edwin Hubble discovered that the Universe is expanding and made the first measurement of its rate, now known as the Hubble constant.
-Professor Mortlock divulges the current ‘Hubble tension’ about its conflicting measurements stirring the astrophysics world.
+Professor Mortlock divulged the current ‘Hubble tension’ about its conflicting measurements stirring the astrophysics world.

 Daniel Mortlock - Professor of Astrophysics and Statistics, Physics and Mathematics departments, Imperial College London.